jurgen178/mcp-tool-explorer/README.md

 ### Connection Diagnostics
 - A dedicated **Log** tab records MCP transport activity for troubleshooting
 - For HTTP-based servers, request and response details are captured to help diagnose initialization, fallback, auth, and notification-delivery issues
+- Invalid MCP responses and schema issues are surfaced with raw response diagnostics instead of generic connection errors
 - Actionable hints are shown for common errors (host not found, connection refused, TLS issues, HTTP 4xx/5xx, invalid URL scheme)
 - HTML error pages (e.g. IIS error responses) are automatically stripped to show only the relevant title
 - In-progress connections can be **cancelled** at any time with the Cancel button